Poenics/werewolfKivy/README.md

 # werewolfKivy
-Making the Game Werewolf for android using Kivy
+Making a Companion App for the Game Werewolf on android using Kivy